Heather Kline, Chair of the Board

-ROGER F. FRIEDMAN is a partner of Rutan & Tucker, LLP, and a member of the Business Litigation Section.
-He also is Chair of the firm's Corporate Restructuring and Creditors' Rights Group.
-Roger volunteers with We Give Thanks, a nonprofit organization that provides free Thanksgiving meals to thousands of people each year; grants college scholarships to graduating high school seniors; supplies free Veteran's Day meals to hundreds of veterans; and gives hundreds of volunteers the opportunity to give back through these events.
-Roger also has served the community as a member of the Board of Directors of Jewish Federation and Family Services since 2017.
-Roger lives in Irvine, and he has been a member of Congregation Shir Ha-Ma’alot for 18 years.
-He has two teenage children, both of whom are leaders and volunteers in the Jewish community.
+ROGER F. FRIEDMAN is a partner of Rutan & Tucker, LLP, is a member of the firm’s Business Litigation Section, and is Chair of the firm's Corporate Restructuring and Creditors' Rights Group.
+For more than a decade, Roger has volunteered with We Give Thanks, a nonprofit organization that provides free Thanksgiving meals to thousands of people each year, grants college scholarships to graduating high school seniors, supplies free Veteran's Day meals to hundreds of veterans, and engages hundreds of volunteers in giving back to the community through these events.
+Roger also has served the community as a member of the Board of Directors and various Committees of Jewish Federation of Orange County since 2017.
+Roger lives in Irvine, and he has been a member of Congregation Shir Ha-Ma’alot since 2002.
+Roger has two adult children, both of whom are leaders and volunteers in the Jewish community.

 BARRY GROSSMAN, CFA, CAIA, is a Senior Investment Manager for the California region of Wells Fargo Private Bank.
 As part of Investment Management, he works with clients to create asset allocation strategies and build portfolios to help meet clients’ investment objectives while managing risk.
 He has been in the investment industry for nearly 13 years; prior to joining Wells Fargo, he was a Business Development Officer at Vanguard in Scottsdale, Arizona, where he specialized in client relationships.
 He earned a Bachelor of Science degree in finance from The University of Arizona.
 He is a Chartered Financial Analyst and is on the board of CFA Society Orange County.
 He serves on the Finance Committee of Jewish Federation of Orange County, and is past Chair of the Federation’s NextGen Committee.
 He and his wife, Liza, welcomed their first child, Myles, in September.